 I am enjoying using this 60x lighted loupe which really helps me bring pores into focus, sometimes on geckos as small as 3.5 to 4 grams.
 Figuring out where to look on the gecko can take a little getting used to, but you can generally hold the gecko gently against a clear deli cup lid and look through that with the loupe to look for pores.
 You can also find the same kind of device to clip onto your phone - you can use them to easily share photos online if you're unsure about whether you're seeing pores.

 Females will show no true pores - however, at times, females have been known to show dented-looking scales that might be confused for pores.
 Keep in mind that very young geckos under six grams may be difficult to sex, even using a jeweler's loupe, as some geckos' bellies have incredibly patterned scales that make it more difficult to pick out pores or lack thereof.

-In the breeder/vendor world, females are generally a bit more expensive than males.
+In the breeder/vendor world, often females are a bit more expensive than males.
 This is because one male may serve as a mate for three or four females, and it is sometimes easier to keep females together in an enclosure than males.
-Females may have a smaller tendency to fight each other or protect their territory from other females; however, I have personally also witnessed females fighting amongst themselves even in large enclosures with a lot of room.
+Females may have a lower tendency to fight each other or protect their territory from other females; however, I have personally also witnessed females fighting amongst themselves even in large enclosures with a lot of room.
 It is always best to use caution when housing geckos of any sex together, and to keep in mind that it is not the best idea to get a second gecko if you don't have separate housing for it.
 That said, I do personally find that a high-end male makes an excellent investment and I personally am more willing to pay more for a highly-patterned male than a female.